 Its cheap and cheerful nature is best summed up by Home Depot customer JoeDirt who comments: "I've been weed whacking my yard all season because I didn't have extra money for a lawnmower.
 I finally said I don't care, I'm getting a lawnmower today.
 It was there, it was cheap enough, and it works.
 It is very lightweight, with feather-touch maneuvering."

 The main complaint customers have about the TB100 is that it's difficult to put the oil in because of the location of the oil inlet and dipstick.
 It's hidden in a little cutaway and requires small hands to reach it, although some customers reported success using pliers to release it.
+If you'd prefer to avoid changing oil at all, then check out our guide to the best electric lawn mowers.

 Should you buy the Troy-Bilt TB160?